alex-hhh/emacs-sql-indent/customize-indentation.md

     ((select-clause .
 743) (statement-continuation .
 743))

 The first symbol displayed is the syntactic symbol used for indentation, in this case `select-clause`.
-The syntactic symbols are described below, however, for now, this is the symbol that will need to be updated in `sqlind-indentation-offsets-alist`.
+The syntactic symbols are described in a section below, however, for now, this is the symbol that will need to be updated in `sqlind-indentation-offsets-alist`.
 The number next to it represents the anchor, or reference position in the buffer where the current statement starts.
-It is useful if you need to write your own indentation functions.
+The anchor and is useful if you need to write your own indentation functions.

-To customize indentation for this type of statement, add an entry in the list, as shown above, with some information about how it should be indented.
-The list can contain any number of symbols, each defining an adjustment to the base indentation.
-The base indentation is the column of the indentation anchor point.
+To customize indentation for this type of statement, add an entry in the `sqlind-indentation-offsets-alist`, for the syntactic symbol shown, with information about how it should be indented.
+This information is a list containing *indentation control items* (these are described below).

-For example, to indent keyword in SELECT clauses at the same level as the keyword itself, use:
+For example, to indent keyword in SELECT clauses at the same level as the keyword itself, we use a number which is added to the indentation level of the anchor, in this case, 0:

     (select-clause 0)

-To indent it `sqlind-basic-offset` plus one more space, use:
+To indent it at `sqlind-basic-offset` plus one more space, use:

     (select-clause + 1)